The Lubin-Tate Theory of Configuration Spaces: I: A Chevalley--Eilenberg complex for Hecke Lie algebras

 We can now define the power ring of primary interest:

 \begin{definition}[Hecke operations on Lie algebras] The power ring $ {\mathcal{H}_u^{\Lie}}$ of additive operations on (unshifted) $K(h)$-local spectral Lie algebras is given by

-where we regard ${E}_0$ and ${E}_{-i+j+a}$ as trivial $\Gamma^{i}$-modules, with composition defined as the counterclockwise composite in the commutative diagram The first map is suspension, the second twisting, and the third is the Yoneda product. \end{definition} \begin{example}[Hecke operations at height one] For $p$-adic $K$-theory defined over $\ZZ_p$, we have
+where we regard ${E}_0$ and ${E}_{-i+j+a}$ as trivial $\Gamma^{i}$-modules, with composition defined as the counterclockwise composite in the commutative diagram The first map is suspension, the second twisting, and the third is the Yoneda product. \end{definition}